Symposium

 Cool climate Chardonnay has always garnered wine enthusiast appreciation.
 Taste and discuss the best of New Zealand – and discover what makes our Chardonnays deserving of their increasing recognition.

-Hosted by: Jane Skilton MW, Warren Gibson and Murray Cook
+Hosted by: Jane Skilton MW, Warren Gibson and Murray Cook, Owner & Winegrower, Nous Wine

 Facilitated by: Jordon Hogg